-At 10,000ft, we offer each new team a free trial of our software, but we find that few companies really test and implement in that timeframe.
+At 10,000ft, we offer each new team a free 14-day trial of our software, but we find that few companies really test and implement in those first 14 days.
 Often, the trial period is a chance to ask questions, work through some common scenarios, and vet the functionality of an application.
 Whatever tools you choose to support your business, at some point, you need to just take the leap and try something (with 10,000ft, you can always purchase a month-to-month plan for continued evaluation).

 Below are a few things to consider that may help you take that leap, regardless of the solution you choose.

 Really, this tip pretty much applies to every successful project that has ever happened in the history of mankind.
 But, for some reason, it often gets missed with software selection.

 Before starting the process of implementing new software, meet with all stakeholders and clearly define the project goals.
 Because every organization is unique, it's unrealistic that one piece of software will solve all the operational challenges in your organization (even software you build yourself, trust us here).